tommymeek123/BattleShip/README.txt

 '/quit' to surrender.

 '/show <username>' to display a player's grid to the console.
 If the player shows herself, she will see all her ships.
 If a player shows an enemy, she only sees hits and misses.
+The '@' symbol represents a hit and the 'X' symbol represents a miss.

 usage:

-extraction:
-tar -xzvf battleship.tar.gz

 compilation:
 cd BattleShip/